 4.54 send-message [53] (1) Recommended

-This call sends the message message to all members of recipient that are currently logged in.
+This call sends the message message to all members of recipient using async-send-message (see Section 5.11 [async-send-message], page 135).
 If recipient is 0, the message is sent to all sessions that are logged in.